miguel91it/backend-challenge/README.md

 ### Project

 A company wants to develop a home grown fresh plants monitoring system for casual users.
-The hardware development is still happening, but they to make sure our backend can handle the device sending data to the cloud and we can provide an interface to query the historical data for each device.
+The hardware development is still happening, but they want to make sure our backend can handle the device sending data to the cloud and that we can provide an interface to query the historical data for each device.

 The device is going to send these data points: